ChicoFabLab/chicofablab.github.io/README.md

 You can directly commit markdown files:

 1. Go to the `_wiki/` folder on GitHub
-2. Click "Add file" to create a new page
+2. Click "Add file" to create a new page, or create the `.md` file locally
 3. Name it something like `my-page.md`
 4. Add front matter at the top: